 Here, you will find that special someone who will turn you into a better person.
 Campus students are not bent and broken.
 They do not ruin each other by being together.
 Actually, campus couples are known to practice chastity or, at the very least, fidelity.

 I have seen it with my own two eyes.
 Students in the same orientation group falling for each other.
 A spark igniting between those sharing a class or discussion group.
 God revealing to many a man whom He gave their rib to at the church kesha.

 The case at the local joint is no different.
 People are falling in love on the dancefloor.
 Even in the school bus, students are embarking on the love journey with the person they’re seated next to.

-Unfortunately, Jack did not do as I expected of him.
-He didn’t give me the Celine Dion like speech that would cement my unwavering faith in love.
-Instead of reaffirming my beliefs, the fella laughed sarcastically then he looked me dead in the eyes and said…
+Unfortunately, Jack did not recite my thoughts.
+He didn’t give me the Celine Dion like speech which would cement my unwavering faith in love.
+Instead of reaffirming my beliefs, the fella laughed sarcastically then looked me dead in the eye and said . . .

 “There’s a rare disease here called Onegina (getting used to one vagina).
 Ensure you do not suffer from it!”